In this Windows 10 tutorial, I’ll show you the steps to automatically empty the recycle bin using a task scheduler to keep your hard drive space free.

 / C “echo Y | PowerShell.exe -NoProfile -Command Clear-RecycleBin”

-When you complete the above steps, the task will run automatically according to your specified schedule and will empty the recycle bin automatically.
+When you complete the above steps, the task will automatically run according to your specified schedule and automatically empty the recycling bin.